See Musapedia page on TR4

 Symptomless but infected suckers or rhizomes can transmit the disease when planted in a new area.
 Infected planting material is often responsible for the local, national and international spread of the disease.
 Certified tissue-culture plantlets should be free of the fungus and would not contribute to the spread of the disease.

-The fungus can persist in soil for decades, even in the absence of bananas.
-It can survive in infested plant debris and in the roots of alternative hosts.
 Staff and visitors to a banana plantation have the potential of moving the fungus in or out through infested soil attached to vehicles, tools and shoes.
 Untreated soil used as a potting medium can transmit the fungus and animals can also move around fungal spores present in soil.

 Spores can be carried in surface run-off water.
 They can also contaminate irrigation reservoirs.
+It is said that in China pumping water from sources contminated with TR4 spores contributed to the spread of the Fusarium wilt in plantations of Cavendish bananas4 .

 The fungus cannot be controlled using fungicides and cannot be eradicated from soil using fumigants.
 Drainage, environmental conditions and soil type influence host-pathogen interactions.
 Soils that suppress the disease have been reported in Central America, the Canary Islands, Australia and South Africa.
 However, the chemical, biological and physical factors responsible for this phenomenon are not well understood.

-Once the fungus has become established, the solution best adapted to the continued production of bananas in infested soils is replacing susceptible cultivars by resistant ones.
 Gros Michel, Silk, Pome and Pisang awak cultivars are generally resistant to race 2 strains but susceptible to races 1 and 4 strains.
 Cavendish cultivars are generally resistant to races 1 and 2 strains but susceptible to race 4 strains.
 Plantain and East African highland bananas (EAHB) cultivars are generally resistant to race 1 strains.

 Fusarium wilt is responsible for the demise of the export trade based on Gros Michel.
 By the turn of the 20th century Gros Michel was exported from the Caribbean and Central America, where large-scale plantations were carved out of virgin rainforest.
 The first losses followed soon after Fusarium wilt was reported in Panama and Costa Rica in the 1890s (the strains that cause disease on Gros Michel would later become known as race 1).
 Only the availability of vast areas of virgin land prevented an early collapse of the industry.
-The opening of new land to make up for the abandoned plantations (estimated at more than 40,000 ha31) allowed production to keep ahead of the disease.
+The opening of new land to make up for the abandoned plantations (estimated at more than 40,000 ha13 ) allowed production to keep ahead of the disease.
 But as uninfected and accessible land became increasingly rare in the the mid-1950s, production costs in Central America soared.

 Race 1 also had an impact on the cultivation of Silk, Pome and Pisang Awak cultivars, while race 2 reduced the cultivation of Bluggoe, especially in Latin America.
 African banana farmers have been less affected by Fusarium wilt given how African Plantains and East African highland bananas are largely resistant to race 1 strains.